dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

-THE ALPHABET:
+THE ALPHABET + NUMBERS:

 I've managed to finish my alphabet with just using the elements of the moon glyph.
 I also removed two parameters (end points for arcs) as I dont necessarily need them because the arcs are always half circles so what I've done instead was use the start angle and added 180 to it (start_a1 + 180) for the end parameter of the arcs.
-The only thing I need to do now is the numbers and after this, I can focus on refining them and the design aspects of my alphabet.
+I've done the numbers as well so now I can just focus on refining them and think more about the design aspects of my alphabet.

 Parameters:
 line_x1 = x position for starting point of line